weneten/chess/README.md

 - [x] if there is a piece diagonally (1 forward and one sideways) the Pawn is able to capture the opponents piece
 - [x] en passent
     - if a Pawn moves 2 forward and lands next to an opponent's Pawn, the opponent's Pawn can capture it as if the Pawn had only moved 1 forward (must capture immediately on the next move)
+- [ ] Pawns can not jump over a piece when moving 2 steps forward
 - [ ] promotion if Pawn got to the opponents last row
     - it needs to be promoted to another piece (Queen, Rook, Bishop, Knight)
     - when a Pawn gets promoted it gets renamend to: "promoted piece (e.g. Q for Queen)" + "W (White) / B (Black)" + "P (Pawn)" + "ID".
 For example: WP1 -> QWP1

 ### Rook logic

-- [ ] Rooks can move any number of squares horizontally or vertically (left, right, up, down) as long as the path is clear
+- [x] Rooks can move any number of squares horizontally or vertically (left, right, up, down) as long as the path is clear
-- [ ] Rooks can capture an opponent's piece by moving to its square, but only if the path to that square is empty
+- [X] Rooks can capture an opponent's piece by moving to its square, but only if the path to that square is empty